TL;DR: We've been making progress with the key cluster and trackpoint modules. New orders ship in a week, except non-black UHK cases.

 Hi there, and welcome to our monthly status update!
 Let's get right to it!

-Thank you for reading this update!
-We'll be keeping you updated on all things UHK, and we're looking forward to talking to you on 2018-11-15.
+We'll be keeping you updated on all things UHK, and we're looking forward to talking to you on 2019-07-10.